Water network

 Our year to date figures are:

-To move water around our region we use our water supply grid.
-Our £230 million supply grid project was completed in 2018 and allows us to redistribute from areas where there is surplus water to where it is needed most.
+Our £230m supply grid project was completed in 2018 and allows is to redistribute from areas where there is surplus water to where it is needed most.

 This ensures: